$0 Nunavut Homeschool Quick-Start Checklist

 Step 4: Submit your expense claim.
 With original receipts and documentation that your program is in good standing, submit your claim to the DEA according to their process.
 The timing for claims varies by community, so confirm the submission process and deadline with your local DEA office directly.

 One of the most common objections to purchasing any homeschool template or documentation tool is the cost.
 In Nunavut's context, that calculation is unusually clear.
-The $1,000 DEA reimbursement is only accessible to families whose programs are properly registered and whose documentation satisfies the principal review.
-The documentation work is what unlocks the funding.
+The $1,000 reimbursement is available to eligible registered families who satisfy the claim requirements, including documentation that expenses support the approved program.
+Portfolio work supports the separate principal-review process.

 The Nunavut Portfolio & Assessment Templates are built specifically for this purpose: a DEA-ready portfolio system that maps learning to the four Nunavut curriculum strands, includes a principal review summary sheet, and tracks expense documentation alongside educational evidence.
 The template is the compliance tool.
 The reimbursement is the return on investment — at a ratio that's difficult to argue with.